 High-quality bean bags have been deemed to be entirely safe as long as the safety standard is followed.
 Therefore, consumers have been warned to ensure that cheap bean bag chairs are safe before buying or using them.

-The Trade Practices Act passed in 1974, and it requires companies to follow specific safety standards when manufacturing products that may pose a risk of injury.
-The mandatory standard for bean bags, covers and beads is meant to protect children of all ages from inhaling or ingesting the small particles of polystyrene that are often used as filling for bean bag furniture.
+The Trade Practices Act passed in 1974.
+The act requires companies to follow specific safety standards when manufacturing products that may pose a risk of injury.
+The mandatory standard for bean bags, covers and beads are meant to protect children of all ages.
+Children need to be protected from inhaling or ingesting the small particles of polystyrene that are often used as filling for bean bag furniture.

-To help the suppliers of bean bags comply with the mandatory standard, the ACCC has published a booklet that summarizes the regulations and provides text of the relevant sections of the Trade Practices Act.
-Suppliers of bean bags, bean bag filling or bean bag covers are held responsible for understanding the standard and seeking professional help when there are any questions about compliance.
+The ACCC has published a booklet that summarizes the regulations.
+The book is aimed to help the suppliers of bean bags comply with the mandatory standard.
+The booklet also provides the text of the relevant sections of the Trade Practices Act.
+Suppliers of bean bags, bean bag filling or bean bag covers are held responsible for understanding the standard.
+And should seek professional help when there are any questions about compliance.

-The primary requirement of the mandatory standard for bean bags is that the covers and other openings that allow access to the filling must either be permanently closed or fitted with a child-resistant slide fastener.
+The primary requirement of the mandatory standard for bean bags relates to the covers and other openings that allow access to the filling.
+These must either be permanently closed or fitted with a child-resistant slide fastener.
 This slide fastener is usually in the form of a zipper with its handle removed that is outfitted with an additional locking mechanism.

 The secondary requirement of the mandatory standard is a warning label placed on all bean bags, bean bag covers and packages of beads.
 The wording of the label is as follows: